 If you have somehow managed to miss every iota of news about the movie, the basic plot follows Andy (Andrea) who has recently graduated from college in journalism and now is looking for a job in New York City.
 She wants to write, of course, and “The New Yorker” would be her first pick, but certainly that’s not really an option for a recent grad.
 Finally, she lands a job at “Runway” Magazine working as an assistant to its world-famous editor, Miranda Priestley, who, much to everyone’s disgust, Andy has never heard of.
 There doesn’t appear to be much writing opportunities at the job, but Andy takes it because, one, she has no other offers, and two, after a year she will, supposedly, be able to get any job, anywhere, writing anything.

-I felt like the major weakness of the book was how long it dragged on.
-I felt like the vast majority of the book was a reptition on the same event: Miranda asks something ridiculous, Andy kills herself trying to make it work/happen, ends up feeling like an idiot, blows off her family/friends, they get angry, she promises to change, she doesn’t.
+I felt like the major weakness of The Devil Wear Prada book was how long it dragged on.
+I felt like the vast majority of the book was a repetition on the same event: Miranda asks something ridiculous, Andy kills herself trying to make it work/happen, ends up feeling like an idiot, blows off her family/friends, they get angry, she promises to change, she doesn’t.
 Frankly, after about two of these incidents, I got the picture.
 But it continued on for another hundred pages or more.
-It really seemed like the book was just trying to fill pages.
+It really seemed like the Devil Wears Prada book was just trying to fill pages.